Metacor/Minecraft-Speedrun-Guide/readme.md

 **Shipwrecks**
 * Be able to identify each Shipwreck type from a distance *(full, front, front+map, back)*
-* Consistently be able to enter through the back side windows, and loot the chest
+* Quickly enter through the back side windows and loot the chest
 * Follow the Map and quickly find the Buried Treasure

 **Ocean Monuments**